qihongl/nnsrm-neurips18/README.md

 #### Files for the experiments (Files under the root dir):

+* The notebooks are not runnable yet, since they depend on some pre-computed data.
+I'm working on an easy way of hosting the data publicly.
+Though re-running the whole analysis should be possible.

 - `show_*.ipynb`: load some pre-computed data (e.g. activity from some pre-trained neural networks), apply certain analyses (e.g. SRM), then plot the results
 - `train_*.py`: train some models (e.g. conv nets) on some dataset (e.g. cifar10)
 - `save_acts_cifar.py`: test and save neural network activity matrices